-Research Computing has licensed MATLAB from Mathworks for use on desktops, laptops, and on Odyssey.
+Research Computing has licensed MATLAB from Mathworks for use on desktops, laptops, and on the FASRC cluster.
 If you wish to run MATLAB on your desktop/laptop, please follow the instructions on the FAS downloads page (downloads for all platforms are available from Mathworks).
-Running MATLAB on Odyssey can be done through a GUI using VDI, at the command line interactive, or through batch jobs.
+Running MATLAB on the cluster can be done through a GUI using VDI, at the command line interactive, or through batch jobs.

 NOTE!
 These instructions discuss the single-core (process) implementation.
 If you wish to run MATLAB as a multi-core/process job, please see our companion document.

-The MATLAB GUI can be run using the power of the compute nodes of Odyssey by initiating your session via our graphical login, and starting an interactive MATLAB session.
-This is almost like running MATLAB on your desktop/laptop, except all the computation is done on Odyssey.
+The MATLAB GUI can be run using the power of the compute nodes of the cluster by initiating your session via our graphical login, and starting an interactive MATLAB session.
+This is almost like running MATLAB on your desktop/laptop, except all the computation is done on the cluster.

 - Log on to the cluster via vdi.rc.fas.harvard.edu.
 Be sure to ask for the resources you need to do your work.
 For more details on VDI go here.